demiculus/demiculus.github.io/breaking.md

 19 Jan 2019 - First time able to lift my bottom/legs up vertical to my shoulders

+23 Jan 2019 - First time able to spin 180 degrees.

 ### Baby Freeze

 7 Jan 2019 - TIL the reason I wasn't able to do baby freze was lack of flexibility and after some buttocks stretching I was easily able to do baby freze.

+23 Jan 2019 - Able to easily get to baby position from the ground.
+But flexibility still doesn't let me do it from a normal point.

+25 Jan 2019 - Able to get to freeze position without starting from ground.
+I lift my back leg and thrust my forward one.
+So it wasn't the flexibilty afterall.

+### Chair Freeze

+23 Jan 2019 - First time able to touch foot to ground on right side.

 ### Scorpion

 12 Jan 2019 - First time my butt touches the wall on scorpion

+### Handstand

+25 Jan 2019 - First time walking backwards (max 6 steps at a time)

 ### General